morleythomas/milcon_data_scrub/README.md

 This repo is desgined to produce a dataset from the raw files in `data/raw_data`

-This dataset contains all information from each contract over the DoD reports condensed into a single row per contract.

-There are 1188 contracts in total.
+These raw files contain updates about cost and schedule for construction contracts awarded by the US DoD.

+The dataset produced in this repo summarises these updates into a single row.
+There are 1188 rows in the final dataset, meaning 1188 different contracts with data from various points of progress in the contract works.

-The raw files are taken from the US department of defence public website.
+The raw files are taken from the US department of defence public website. https://www.acq.osd.mil/eie/imr/mc/library.html

 ## Contents of readme

-- Dataset: This contains descriptions and visualisations of the final dataset

-- Methodology: Sets out issues encountered within the data and what solutions were decided on

 - Directory: Guide to the layout of files in the repo

+- Dataset: This section contains descriptions and visualisations of the final dataset

+- Methodology: Sets out issues encountered within the data and what assumptions were made.

+## Directory

+### `notebooks`

+- `01: Extract Dataset From Raw Sheets.ipynb` - This notebook extracts the data from each of the source excel files, and homegnises the column headings.
+Exports a total sheet of all rows of data.

+- `02: Explore raw data structure.ipynb` - This notebook takes a closer look at the available features in the data, and reduces the set to contracts that can be uniquely identified. (i.e., removing rows where it is vague wether or not multiple rows belong to the same contract, or different ones)

+- `03: Create dataset for analysis.ipynb` - This notebook takes the unique contracts (after they had been manually coded into subtype and subtype 2) and "pivots" them, such that each row matches to a single contract, where cost and schedule updates are included in different columns.
+In this notebook, outliers or nonsensical data points
+(such as negative durations) are inspected and sometimes trimmed from the dataset.

+- `04: Descriptive analysis.ipynb` - Visualisations and descriptive statistics on the final dataset.

+### `data`

+#### `datasets`

+- `all-contracts.csv` - Total full dataset after scraping together from raw milcon files
+- `all-unique-contracts.csv` - Dataset with vaguely named contracts removed, leaving contracts which we can be sure are unique
+- `unique-contracts-coded.xlsx` - Spreadsheet containing manually encoded categories for each unique contract in `all-unique-contracts-dataset.csv`
+- `dataset-for-overrun-analysis.csv` - Final dataset for analysis.
+All data entries aggregated so that each row reflects a single project, with overrun data at different stages entered in to different columns.

+#### `raw_data`

+Conatins the full set of raw files downloaded from https://www.acq.osd.mil/eie/imr/mc/library.html

+### `plots`

+Exports of visulisations produced in analysis that are used in this document.

 ## Dataset